Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Transparency Log relies on:

-- Third-Party Management and Third-Party Auditing require an assumption that the Transparency Log operator and the third-party manager/auditor do not collude to trick clients into accepting malicious results.
+- Third-Party Management and Third-Party Auditing require an assumption that the service operator and the third-party manager/auditor do not collude to trick clients into accepting malicious results.
 - Contact Monitoring requires an assumption that the client that owns a key and all clients that look up the key do the necessary monitoring afterwards.